Spanish Revolution of 1936: The agrarian communities

 In Barcelona the communities exercised a management role similar to collectives, without employers, as everything was controlled by their own workers.
 City services such as urban transport were managed by collective communities.
 In the countryside of Aragon, the Valencian Community and Murcia, the agrarian communities acted as communes.
 The business role was joined to that of an institution that replaced the local powers of the municipalities in which they were created, in many cases abolishing money and private property (one of the principles of socialist anarchist society).
 Some of the most significant Aragonese communities were those of Alcañiz, Alcorisa, Barbastro, Calanda, Fraga, Monzón, and Valderrobres.
 In mid-February 1937, a congress was held in Caspe, the purpose of which was to create a federation of collectives attended by 500 delegates representing 80,000 Aragonese collectivists.
 Along the Aragon front, the Anarchist-influenced Council of Aragon, chaired by Joaquín Ascaso, had assumed control of the area.
-Both the Council of Aragon and these communities were not well regarded by the government of the republic; so, on August 4 the Minister of National Defense, Indalecio Prieto, issued orders to the 11th Division of Commander Enrique Líster to be sent on "maneuvers" to Aragon, and dissolving the Council of Aragon on August 11.
+Both the Council of Aragon and these communities were not well regarded by the government of the republic; so, on 4 August the Minister of National Defense, Indalecio Prieto, issued orders to the 11th Division of Commander Enrique Líster to be sent on "maneuvers" to Aragon, and dissolving the Council of Aragon on 11 August.

 In Aragon, agrarian collectives were formed that were structured by work groups of between five and ten members.
 To each work group, the community assigned a piece of land for which it was responsible.
 Each group elected a delegate who represented their views at community meetings.
 A management committee was responsible for the day-to-day running of the community.
 This committee was in charge of obtaining materials, carrying out exchanges with other areas, organizing the distribution of production, and the public works that were necessary.
 Its members were elected in general assemblies in which all the people who made up the community participated.

 In many villages and towns money was even abolished and replaced by vouchers signed or stamped by committees.
 Although some communities had problems with the republican authorities (e.g. the dissolution in Aragon), others, such as those of Castilla, Region of Murcia, and Andalusia, could function with more or less success until 1939, when they were dissolved by Franco's troops.

 Policy

 Decision making

 Following libertarian practices, the collectives were governed by structures that can be described as "from the bottom up".
-That is, all decisions and appointments were made in assembly, where all the people who wanted could participate.
+That is, all decisions and appointments were made in assembly.
 In these assemblies all issues concerning the people were discussed.
 In these same assemblies the progress of the community and the actions to be taken were debated.